-The staff offices are currently accommodated conveniently in one section of the university at Wrexham and in the same area within the London campus.
+The staff offices are currently accommodated conveniently in one section of the university at Wrexham.
 This provides an easily identifiable area for students to access the necessary help and support they may require.
 Tutors will also be available through email and telephone within working hours, subject to availability, as well as open door policy where appropriate.

-Every student, at both Wrexham and London, will be assigned a Personal Tutor (PT) whose predominant task is academic support (at GUL this role will be taken by the Year Tutor).
-PTs are allocated to students in induction week for the entire programme length and are members of the programme delivery team.
-Students will have an opportunity to change PTs at any time without question.
+Every student will be assigned a Personal Tutor (PT) whose predominant task is academic support.
+PT's are allocated to students in induction week for the entire programme length and are members of the programme delivery team.
+Students will have an opportunity to change PT's at any time without question.
 This might arise for instance if a student with aspirations to study a particular area of psychology in more depth became aware of an individual team member having expertise in that area; this might lead the student to naturally gravitate to that tutor.